bh3791/docker-gmrecords/cloudburst/README.md

    and use this structure to develop your project.
 This can be done from the
    github: https://github.com/bh3791/cloudburst

-   To get updates from the cloudburst repo later, you can use the github site to merge the updates, or follow these manual steps:
+   To get updates from the cloudburst repo later, use the github site to merge the updates, or follow these manual steps:

         git fetch upstream master